matt423455/CIS4004/README.md

 ## Styling and Design

-The Css used within the application blends vibrant color gradients in animated transitions.
+The CSS used within the application blends vibrant color gradients in animated transitions.
 Along with that, the site also contains subtale UI details to enhance the overall user experience.

 - Portions of the projected were supported with the use of **Claude AI**, which we used as a collaborative and learning tool througohut the design phase.
 We mainly leveraged **Claude AI** for:
   - Protoyping the animation structures, such as the gradient backgrounds.